Skip to main content

 NEW MEXICO

-• State Attorney General bringing charges against Meta
+• State Attorney General brought charges against Meta

 • Charges focus on Meta negligence, negligence that has given sex predators an opportunity to target minors